Mount KenyaSummit Circuit

-Mt Kenya is in the Mt Kenya National Park which is simply stunning.
-From a distance the volcanic peak dominates the surrounding slopes and valleys.
-Elephant, Buffalo, Colobus monkey, antelope and Giant Forest Hog can be seen in the foothills of the 228 sq. mile national park.
+The entire trek is within the Mount Kenya National Park, from a distance the volcanic peak dominates the surrounding slopes and valleys.
+Elephant, Buffalo, Colobus monkey, Antelope and Giant Forest Hog can be seen in the foothills of the 228 sq. mile national park.
 From the lower forests of bamboo, the landscape develops to unusual high-altitude equatorial vegetation on the shoulder of the mountain with giant heather, lobelia and groundsels giving the slopes an alpine desert appearance and a striking feel, almost as if it is from another world.

 Our preferred itinerary is to start our ascent on the Naro Moru route where we will reach Mackinders camp before starting to explore the summit circuit and moving across to Shiptons camp.
 It will be from Shiptons Camp that we summit Point Lenana and descend along a ridge from the summit to Austrian Hut and off the mountain using the Chogoria route, where we camp on the edge of Lake Ellis, or Nithi Falls on a quicker descent, read more about the type of terrain you'll encounter on a Mount Kenya trek and the level of fitness required in the 'More Information' section under 'Mount Kenya terrain and fitness'.

 Mount Kenya summit circuit itinerary